Mark Montebello

 Mark Montebello (Mtarfa, Malta, 7 February 1964) is a Maltese priest, philosopher and author.
 He is mostly known for his controversies with Catholic Church authorities but also for his biographies of Manuel Dimech and Dom Mintoff.

 Private life

 Montebello, the son of Joseph, a RAF corporal, and Lucrezia (k.a.
 Grace) née Sultana, a primary school teacher, both from Sliema, was born in Malta at the Mtarfa military hospital, the third of four siblings, and grew up at Sliema.

 Montebello took his primary education at St. Francis School, Msida (1968–75), his secondary at St. Albert the Great College, Valletta (1975–80), and his higher education at St. Aloysius College, Birkirkara (1980–82).
 Montebello joined the Dominican Order at Rabat, Malta, in 1980, in which he made his religious profession in 1983.
 He was ordained a priest in 1989.

 Controversies

-Mainly due to his unconventional thinking and candour, unusual for a Catholic priest in the Maltese Islands, since 1992 Montebello became a well-known controversial personality.
-This was augmented by bans periodically issued by the local Catholic authorities silencing him from speaking publicly for specific periods of time ranging from a few months to as long as three years.